caleb-long19/The-Quest-For-Orion-s-Flower/README.md

 # The Quest For Orion's Flower!
 The title for my 2D Unity Project is The Quest for Orion's Flower!.
 You play as Clark, A young man who lives with his family in the woods.
 His family has lived with a terrible curse for many generations.
 A curse which power has the ability to turn its recipients into a Tree on their 50th birthday.
-As Clark's mother is close to her birthday, Clark is determined to find a way to remove the curse from his family.
+As Clark's mother is close to her birthday, Clark is determined to find a way to remove the curse from his family!

 # Trello Board
 This Trello Dashboard will contain all project development information on the project e.g. Asset Implementation, Features, Mechanics, Dates etc.